The most decadent three meat lasagna just in time for your big holiday dinner parties this year!

-Now this isn’t just any lasagna.
-This is kinda one of the best lasagnas I’ve ever eaten in my life.
+Now this isn’t just any lasagna… it’s the best lasagna I’ve ever made in my entire life.
 And here is why….
-3 meats + bechamel sauce.
-It’s a little bit time consuming to make this, since the 3 meat ragu sauce takes about 2 hours to cook, but trust me when I tell you that it’s absolutely worth it!
-It’s perfect for a dinner party with good friends or a fun family meal!
+3 kinds of meat plus a béchamel sauce and it uses no-cook noodles! (which are kind of the best invention of all times) It’s a little bit time consuming to make this, since the ragú sauce takes a bit of time to cook down, but trust me when I tell you that it’s absolutely worth it!
+It’s perfect for any dinner party that calls for a hearty meal!

 - 4 tablespoons unsalted butter